ippachi/blog_lovers/README.md

 # README

-This is a simple blog application
+This is a simple blog application thet editable as markdown